 The department trains students in modern research areas of plant biology concentrating in molecular, cellular, genetic, biochemical, physiological, developmental, and structural biology; as well as plant microbe interactions.
 Each student's course of study is individually designed.
 The graduate program features an introductory seminar, a two-semester core course and additional special topic courses and seminars in areas of faculty specialties.

 For additional details on this program please see the Graduate Studies Plan (on this page) and a detailed outline of program requirements.

 We provide each student with a breadth of understanding of microbial biology from the molecular to the cellular levels of organization; and the interactions of microbes, beneficial and pathogenic, with other organisms.

 The department administers the Graduate Group in Microbiology, an inter-disciplinary approach that reaches across the UC Berkeley campus in collaboration with experts in biochemistry, physiology, molecular biology, genetics, cell biology, developmental biology, pathogenesis, ecology and evolution.
 We provide access to these diverse disciplines through an integrated program of study oriented toward each students special interests.
-We award the Ph.D. degree in Microbiology; we do not award Master's degrees.
+We offer admision to the Ph.D. program only.

 For a complete description of program details, including financial support, advising and requirements, please see the Graduate Group in Microbiology pages on this site.